elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 1. Click the `Run` button in the pipeline editor toolbar.

    ![Run the pipeline](doc/images/run-the-pipeline.png)
-1. In the run dialog select the runtime configuration you've created when you completed the setup for this tutorial.
+1. In the _run pipeline_ dialog select the runtime configuration you've created when you completed the setup for this tutorial.
 1. Run the pipeline and monitor it's execution progress in the Kubeflow Pipelines Central Dashboard.

    ![Monitor the pipeline](doc/images/monitor-the-pipeline.png)
 1. Review the outputs for each pipeline task.
-The output of the `Count Rows` node should indicate that the downloaded file contains five rows.
+The output of the '`Count Rows`' node should indicate that the downloaded file contains five rows.

    ![Review task outputs](doc/images/review-task-output.png)